cppitems/cppitems/items/001/item.md

 clang++ -shared -fPIC grid.o -o libgridlib.so
 clang++ main.cpp -Wl,-rpath,/home/project/cppitems/items/001/grid libgridlib.so
 ```
+which produces and links to a shared object file containing position independent code (`-fPIC`).
-which is also reflected with an additional line in the output of `ldd`
+This is also reflected with an additional line in the output of `ldd`
 ```
 ...
 libgridlib.so => /home/project/cppitems/items/001/grid/libgridlib.so (0x00007fa5f7a1c000)